War is hell.

 A divided enemy is easier to defeat than a unified one.

 America is not exempt.
 And, quite frankly, God’s time of patience may be wearing thin.
 American policies have attempted to supersede divine authority.
-Christ followers have been fortunate to not experience widespread persecution on American soil.
-America has even been able to hide her own dirty deeds around the world.
+Christ-followers have been fortunate to not experience widespread persecution on American soil.
+America has even been able to hide her own dirty deeds in election meddling around the world.

 Her pride and arrogance are in full bloom, and her citizens are ripe to eat the fruit thereof.